 Bar Inventory Frequently Asked Questions (FAQs)

 Bars and restaurants should perform a physical inventory count at least monthly, though many of the top bar programs choose to perform weekly inventory as a standard operating procedure.
 Weekly inventories give you a deeper sense of how efficiently your bar program is operating than any other change you make.
-If you are struggling to keep your costs in line and hit your targets, a weekly count of your physical inventory is necessary to identify where you need to shore up your operation.
+We highly encourage weekly counts for the most accurate representation of your bar’s inventory and financial health.

-The best way to take alcohol inventory is via an inventory app or a spreadsheet.
+The best way is via an inventory app or a spreadsheet.
 Either system can be tailored to match your storage areas and unique bar supplies, which will speed up your inventory counts.

 Apps record each entry, so it is easier to spot counting errors.
-You can also typically see exactly who performed the count in the app, so know who to contact with questions.
-If you use spreadsheets to track your inventory, the written count sheets are your back up.
-So, you can reference them if there is a question or a discrepancy.
+You can also typically see exactly who performed the count in the app, so you know who to contact with questions.
+If you use spreadsheets to track your inventory, the written count sheets are your backup.
+So you can reference them if there is a question or a discrepancy.